-We have mentioned many good reasons why LISS is the perfect exercise for you, but what are the drawbacks of low-intensity steady-state exercises?
+We have mentioned many reasons why LISS is the perfect exercise for you, but what are the drawbacks of low-intensity steady-state activities?

-What we actually mean is that some people tend to stick to a particular exercise routine and wonder why there are no significant changes in their body.
+- Too much LISS training may lead to a plateau.
+People tend to stick to a particular exercise routine and wonder why there are no significant changes in their fitness levels or body image.
 LISS may cause you not to challenge your body in ways that could lead to changes in your fitness and appearance.

 - It does not produce EPOC.
 After a strenuous exercise, your body produces an excess post-oxygen consumption effect, which ensures that your body continues to burn calories hours after your workout.
 This is referred to as the after-burn effect.
 In the case of LISS, the body does not produce EPOC due to the low intensity of the exercise routine.